lbeatty1/lbeatty1.github.io/_pages/research.md

 author_profile: true
 ---

-*Endogenous Network Growth With Spillover Effects: The Effect of Pipeline Networks on Flaring* (Job Market Paper)
+*A Dynamic Model of Oil and Gas Development With Flaring* (Job Market Paper)

 Coming Soon!